haroldpop/NBA_Project/Script/ScrappingREADME.md

 2017, 2018 and 2020 means that you will RUN FOR S_watch[5:] !!!!

-After that you can run cells  just under for the other season, which means for other seasons haha.
+After that you can run cells  just under **FOR OTHER SEASONS**.
+Change the name of your file accordingly to the season you scrapped and upload it here.